 It is very difficult to be innovative at the highest level in any discipline.
 For some chefs, it’s simply a matter of combining ingredients, but that’s something you can do with your eyes closed.

-elBullirestaurante closes its doors to become elBullifoundation.
+elBullirestaurante closed to become elBullifoundation.

 The Galaxy is the business model of Juli Soler, Ferran Adrià and Albert Adrià concerning elBullirestaurante.
 In 1998, a key decision was taken as to how the business model should be, making a conceptual change based on the following premise: keeping elBullirestaurante at the cutting-edge.
 To give us the necessary freedom to do this, a business model for elBullirestaurante was created, based on consultancy and image work, and the formation of our own business lines.